panzerdp/dmitripavlutin.com/content/posts/085-get-sizes/index.md

 ### 2.1 The window outer size

-> *The outer window size* consists of the width and height of the entire browser window, including the address bar, tabs bar, and other browser bars or panels.
+> *The window outer size* consists of the width and height of the entire browser window, including the address bar, tabs bar, and other browser panels.

 ![Window outer size](./images/window-outer-size-2.png)